Garvit1000/create-vite-shadcn-app/readme.md

 npx create-vite-shadcn-app my-app

 # select one choice
-it will give option to choose from yarn pnpm, npm selection as you like
+it will give option to choose from npm, yarn, pnpm, or bun selection as you like
 ```

 Or specify a name for your project: